Admission to Teacher Education

 - Currently an inpatient or resident in a mental health facility due to a determination by a qualified mental health professional

 A student can be granted full admission, provisional admission, denial, or admission with concerns to the Teacher Education Program by the Teacher Education Committee.
-The Committee meets in December and June.
-The student will be informed by letter within a week of the Committee's decision about the application to the Teacher Education Program.
+The student will be informed by letter within a week of the Committee’s decision about the application to the Teacher Education Program.

 The student has the right of appeal to any of the decisions and can request a personal hearing before the Committee to seek a change of the decisions.
 These hearings are scheduled in August, prior to the beginning of the Fall Semester.